Digital Operational Resilience Act (DORA)

 DORA - Digital Operational Resilience Act | Which organisations are in scope?
 ICT Risk Management, Incident Reporting, Oversight Framework of critical ICT providers

-What is the scope and which particular topics are to be addressed?
+What is the scope?
+Which particular topics are to be addressed?

 ICT Risk Management